tahatsahin/tahatsahin/README.md

 * 💻 I’m interested in Web Development

-* 📙 Currently studiying ElasticSearch/Jenkins/Kafka, additionally trying to improve my experience about Golang
+* 📙 Currently studiying ElasticSearch/Jenkins/Kafka, additionally trying to improve my knowledge in Javascript and Node.js

 * 💬 Ask me about anything!